Major & Minor Requirements

 The Career Advancement office assists students in arranging internships and other professional opportunities.
 It also conducts a variety of career “treks” to cities such as Warsaw and Prague.
 Students are encouraged to schedule an advising appointment with Career Advancement to find out what opportunities are available for their foreign language skills and cultural expertise.

-Russia and Eurasia Civilization in Paris: A three-part sequence of courses is taught by University of Chicago faculty at the Center in Paris.
-The program includes an extended excursion to a Central or East European city.
-This program satisfies the general education requirement in civilization studies.
+The Russia and Eurasia sequence offers a study abroad option at the Chicago Center in Paris each Spring Quarter.
+The program includes an extended excursion to East European cities.
+This program satisfies the College General Education requirement for a Civilization sequence.